Family Policy Council: Unaffiliated organizations sharing the term

 The term "Family Policy Council" has also historically referred to government entities on a couple of occasions; these are not related to FotF.
 A Washington state coalition of state agencies named Family Policy Council operated from 1992 to 2012.
 A proposed Delaware government entity was also named Family Policy Council in 1993.

 An organization named "Family Policy Council" was active in Richmond, Virginia 1989.
 It was formed to oppose sex education.
 Its affiliation with FotF is unclear.

 Operations

 Family Policy Councils sometimes divide their operations into legal entities with differing tax status.
 For example, Colorado Family Action is a 501(c)(4) organization, which can legally do more government lobbying than its sibling Colorado Family Action Foundation, a 501(c)(3) organization dedicated to shaping culture.

-As of 2019, Family Research Council's website lists FPCs for 41 states; 39 of these are also listed by Family Policy Alliance.
-Family Policy Alliance is FotF's state government lobbying arm and liaison to the FPCs.
+As of 2024 there are 41 family policy councils.
+In total, this network of state organizations employs more than 350 people and receives more than $50 million in annual revenue as of 2024.

 FPCs' work is socially conservative.
 FPCs sometimes coordinate their work with, and exchange staff with, a network of fiscal conservative organizations called State Policy Network (SPN).
 A few organizations are both FPC and SPN members, for example, Alabama Policy Institute.